List of Pokémon Trading Card Game sets: EX Dragon

 EX Dragon, released in November 2003, is the 19th set of cards in the Pokémon Trading Card Game and the 3rd set released by Pokémon USA.
-The set's symbol is a crosshair.
-This set numbers up to 97 cards, but there are 100 with the 3 secret cards, and its main emphasis is Dragon Pokémon.
-These usually appear as Colorless-type Pokémon, but they tend to use two or more different types of Energy (an example is Salamence, which uses Fire and Water Energy).
-Many of the Pokémon in EX Dragon made their debut in the set.
-Salamence, Flygon and Altaria are three of the Dragon Pokémon in the set – others, such as Latios, Latias, Dragonite and Rayquaza appear as Pokémon-EX.
-EX Dragon is the first set in the third generation of the Pokémon Trading Card Game to be based on Dragon Pokémon; the other set, EX Dragon Frontiers, is the penultimate set of the same generation.
+The set's symbol is a weapon's crosshair.
+The set contains a total of 100 cards (97 plus 3 secret).
+The secret rare cards are Base Set tributes of Charmander, Charmeleon, and Charizard redrawn by Mitsuhiro Arita.
+The main emphasis of this set is "Dragon" type Pokémon appearing as Colorless, using two or more types of Energy.

 EX Team Magma vs Team Aqua

 EX Team Magma vs Team Aqua, released in March 2004, is the 20th set of cards in the Pokémon Trading Card Game and the 4th set released by Pokémon USA.
-The set's symbol is a maroon "X" that's slightly slanted, somewhat like a cut or a scar.
+The set's symbol is a maroon and navy "X" that's slightly slanted, somewhat like a cut or a scar.
 This set contains 95 cards and was the last set to feature e-Reader compatibility.

+This set introduces Team Magma Pokémon and Team Aqua Pokémon, which are themed after the villainous Team Magma and Team Aqua.
+Dual-type Pokémon were also introduced.